vxanthop/e-hotels/etc/spec/models.md

 Models are either [_utility_](#utility-classes) classes or [_entity_](#entity-classes) classes.

 ### Utility classes
-They provide global functionality to the app, like requesting data from a database or converting Greek text to Latin characters or performing arithmetic operations with Dates etc.
+They provide global functionality to the app, like requesting data from a database or converting Greek text to Latin characters or performing arithmetic operations with Datesetc.

 * **Config**: Reads the `/settings.php` file and returns configuration parameters with the `get` method.
     * `get($param)` Returns the value of the configuration parameter with key `$param`.